KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Data visualization types on a map

-Below, we will see an example of a map created by using a topojson file and choroplet as the visualization type.
+Below, we will see an example of a map created by using a topojson file and a choroplet as the visualization type.
 The topojson file was previously created under the *CATALOGS>Layers* menu item and will be added as a layer to the map widget.
 Furtherly the figure below shows also the definition of the *Data Connection* as *Join*.